bitrise-io/devcenter/_articles/en/reviews/uploading-an-android-keystore-file.md

 published: false

 ---
 You can easily upload your Android keystore file to an app using the Bitrise API.
+All you need is the relevant endpoint, the keystore credentials and the app slug.

 ## Creating and uploading a keystore file